nguyenluc99/AStarAlgorithm/README.md

 # AStarAlgorithm
 A visualization version of A* algorithm finding shortest path between two nodes.

+The GUI of this demonstration is inherited from ImGui project: https://github.com/ocornut/imgui

 ## Prerequisite: SDL2 (http://www.libsdl.org):
 #### Installation:
 - Linux: